DylanRhymaun/personal-website/writing/fun/albumsof2025.md

 <ul>
 <li>I would push Miley Cyrus's *Something Beautiful* down a few spaces to around number 15.
 It's an amazing experience when listened in full, but lacks single power and it's hard pull out individual lyrics that I would call clever or poetic. </li>
 <li>I would push *Yuki* by Betcover! up at least 10 spaces.
 I was horribly mistaken when I called it "just jazz". </li>
 <li>I would move Taylor Swift down to number 119.
-It gets worse every time ecounter "Fate of Ophelia" or frankly even think about it.</li>
+It gets worse every time ecounter "Fate of Ophelia" or frankly even think about the tracklist.
+My god, "Cancelled" is truly unbelievable.</li>
 <li>Pusha T of Clipse said some truly baffling things about his parenting style that I look down on.
 I wouldn't change the placement yet but I would acknowledge it in the review because it does recontextualize things.  </li>
+<li>I would move Nourished by Time's *The Passionate Ones* waaaaaaay up to the 5-15 range.
+That mf makes me want to live.</li>
 </ul>
 <br>
   <a href="https://www.dylanrhymaun.com/writing/fun/albumsof2024.html" target="_blank">Check out my top 20 albums of 2024!</a>